How Instructors are Notified about a Student Disability

 Taking Tests in the Groves Lab (CLASS)

-Students may present a Professor Letter indicating that they are eligible to receive copies of another student’s lecture notes.
+You might receive an email indicating that a student is eligible to receive copies of another student’s lecture notes.
 Sometimes we have already identified a notetaker for a course, or students prefer to select their own notetakers, but please offer to help students arrange a notetaker.
-Some students will give you a sign-up sheet to hand around, but an announcement can also be made or an email sent to the class soliciting volunteers.
+Sometimes we might ask that you make an announcement or send an email sent to the class soliciting volunteers.
 Please consider the confidentiality of the student at all times and do not disclose the name of the student to the entire class when making notetaker announcements.
 Please have Notetakers contact the Accommodations team in Lindell 216 for instructions.
-More about helping students find notetakers.

 Textbooks in Alternative Formats

 Some students are eligible to receive alternative-format versions of their textbooks.
-Because of the time involved in acquiring books in alternative formats and scanning books, we ask instructors to select classroom texts as early as possible before the start of the term and to make any handouts available as soon as possible.
+Because of the time involved in acquiring books in alternative formats and scanning books, we ask instructors to select classroom texts as early as possible before the start of the term and to make any handouts available to the student ahead of time.